10 is a magic number...apparently

 Written to accompany what is, in my estimation, the greatest non-fiction television show of all time, Carl Sagan takes us on a tour of the Universe and gives the reader a view of what Science is all about.
 It also happens to be the most poetic non-fiction book ever written.
-Sagan's writing is so relaxing, majestic and powerful, you begin to see the Universe through his eyes and it is truly beautiful.
+Sagan's writing is so relaxing, majestic and powerful, you begin to see the Universe through his eyes and it is beautiful.
 Guiding you through everything from relativity to DNA to the brain, Sagan achieves something remarkable: rather than telling you a bunch of facts, Cosmos makes the story of how we made each discovery central.
 While Asimov’s Words of Science is a fantastic introduction to the language of Science, Cosmos is a fantastic introduction to its achievements.

 2. QED by Richard Feynman

 Feynman's nickname at CalTech was "the great explainer".
 In 1979 he was given a rather tough challenge: deliver four lectures, pitched at complete non-experts, on the topic of quantum electrodynamics.
 Would it be possible to explain one of the most complicated and strange theories in theoretical physics to people who had never attended freshman physics courses?
 If anyone was up to the task it was Feynman.

 Not only did he succeed, Q.E.D. has become one of the standard introductory books on quantum mechanical theory even by expert standards.
 It is a triumph of explanation because both the layman and the expert can read it and find themselves gaining new insight and understanding.
 Feynman never dumbs down, never simplifies and never distorts, he just explains perfectly.
 Whether you're a professional or a beginner, Q.E.D. will open your mind to the weirdness of the world.